Flying with the barefoot pilots of the Maldives

 Farr, who's been with the airline for more than 10 years, is originally from Canada.

-It's fitting, given Trans Maldivian's entire fleet consists of De Havilland and Viking Twin Otters, which were made in Canada.
+It's fitting, given Trans Maldivian's entire fleet consists of Twin Otters, which were made in Canada.

 These twin-engine turbine-powered aircraft can be fitted with wheels, skis or floats and thus are ideal to operate in all conditions, whether it's the Arctic subzero temperatures of the Canadian winter or the tropical climates of destinations like the Caribbean.